eclipse-theia/vscode-builtin-extensions/README.md

 Launch `Start Electron Backend` configuration from VS code.

-## Publishing vscode-builtin-extensions to npm
+## Publishing built-in vscode extensions to npm

 If required, step the extension's version in `src/publish.js`